mondash/PocketBugle/PocketBugle/README.md

 # 📯 *PocketBugle*

-*PocketBugle* lets you spawn or dismiss a bugle in your hand with a single keypress — no need to rummage around the island or take turns.
+*PocketBugle* lets you summon or dismiss a bugle from your hand with a single keypress — no need to rummage around the island or take turns tooting.

 ## 📚 Table of Contents